annotorious/annotorious-v1/readme.md

     },

     popup: { //properties for popup GUI widget
-        extraFields: undefined //add many fields to the annotation editor GUI widget.
+        extraFields: undefined //add many fields to the annotation popup GUI widget.
 Show 'ExtraFields' section for more },

     shapeStyle: { //global style